MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles: End-to-End PPC Pipeline Fault-Tolerance

-Compared to the single-kernel fault analysis, we further investigate and demonstrate that end-to-end analysis is needed based on our MAVFI framework.
-MAVFI is capable to evaluate faults' impact on end-to-end performance considering error propagation across kernels.
-We evaluate the MAV's end-to-end performance by QoF metrics, including flight time and success rate.
-Flight time is the total amount of time for the MAV to reach a given destination.
-Since rotors dominate mission energy, flight energy is proportional to flight time.
-Due to the space restrictions, we only show flight time in this section.
-Success rate is the percentage of successful cases over total experiment runs.
-We define a successful case as the drone reaches the destination without any collision, and a failure case as the drone collides into obstacles or fails to find a feasible path to the destination.
+We conduct the \textit{first} end-to-end system-level analysis on how kernel errors would propagate through PPC pipelines and impact UAV performance.
+We perform 100 fault injection runs per kernel.
+Besides the fault injections we perform, 100 error-free experiment runs are defined as \textit{Golden}.
+In each experiment, all kernels in the PPC pipeline are launched by ROS to complete a given navigation task.
+Only one of the kernels would have a one-time single-bit fault injection during each flight mission for fault injection runs.
+Without loss of generality, we limit our discussion to a navigation task in the \textit{Sparse} environment here.
+More results are demonstrated in~\S\ref{sec: results}.

-We introduce a single bit-flip at assembly-level in all PPC kernels.
-In our default settings, the PPC pipeline includes \textit{Point cloud generation, OctoMap, Collision check} for perception, \textit{RRT*} for planning, and \textit{PID} for control.
-Two other common planning algorithms are evaluated at the planning stage, i.e., \textit{RRT} and \textit{RRTConnect}.
-Each kernel has been experimented with 100 fault injection runs.
-Besides fault injection, 100 error-free experiment runs are defined as \textit{Golden}.
-In each experiment, all kernels in the PPC pipeline would be launched by ROS to complete a given navigation task.
-In fault injection runs, only one of the kernels would have a one-time fault injection for each flight mission.
-Without loss of generality, we limit our discussion to a navigation task in the \textit{Sparse} environment (Fig.~\ref{fig:low_dense}) here.
-More results on different environments can be found in Section~\ref{sec: results}.
+\textbf{Finding: The visual perception stage is the least critical when a SDC manifests as the downstream perception tasks make up for it.} The typical PPC pipeline includes \textit{Point cloud generation (P.C.
+Gen.), OctoMap, Collision check (Col. Ck.)} for perception, \textit{RRT*} for planning, and \textit{PID} for control.
+Two other planning algorithms are evaluated, i.e., \textit{RRT} and \textit{RRTConnect}.